-A few years ago, I completely embarked on my minimalist lifestyle and took a six-month unpaid sabbatical leave from Travel nursing to relearn self-care along with a lil’ sprinkle of fairy dust called “self-love” and rekindled my passions for writing and art.
+Several years ago, about 4 years to be exact.
+I completely embarked on my minimalistic lifestyle and took a six-month unpaid sabbatical leave from Travel nursing to relearn self-care along with a lil’ sprinkle of fairy dust called “self-love” and rekindled my passions for writing and art.

 Erma Bombeck and Lorna Landvik inspired my writing style and if you like humor, a little satire, self-discovery and heartwarming stories you’re going to love reading my blog.
 As a travel nurse and life-learner, I have always been weaving great stories from my crazy adventures and the people I’ve met along the way.
 And if I had a dollar for every time someone told me, “You should write a book!”
 I could of have bought one of those coveted Green Bay Packer season tickets by now.
 But seriously… the only thing wrong with that picture is… I like to practice Snowbirding and would freeze my ass off during those “Frozen Tundra” games, “just say in”.

-That being said, I’ve dusted off the cobwebs on all those stories tucked in big white binders and assorted notebooks collecting on my desk at my Gma (Grandma) Pod in Wisconsin and ready to share some of the shenanigans rolling around in my head!
+That being said, I’ve dusted off the cobwebs on all those stories tucked in big white binders and assorted notebooks collecting on my desk here in Wisconsin and I’m ready to share some of the shenanigans rolling around in my head!

-As a child, I spent most of my free time reading and painting.
-I really had some stinky chores and “free time” was a REAL thing growing up.
-I would save up my meager earnings of $0.25 a week and when I had enough money I would walk alone “yes, alone” downtown to the local dime store (a shop selling cheap ass stuff originally for the maximum price of a dime much like our 99 Cent and Dollar Stores today but without inflation) and buy more paint supplies and a few pieces of penny candy.
+As a child, I spent most of my free time reading, painting, baking with my Suzy Homemaker baking oven and daydreaming of traveling the world.
+I really had some stinky chores growing up on the pastural lands of Wisconsin and “free time” was a REAL thing growing up.
+I would save up my meager earnings of $0.25 a week and when I had enough money, I would go to the local dime store (a shop selling cheap ass stuff originally for the maximum price of a dime much like our 99 Cent and Dollar Stores today but without inflation) and buy more paint supplies, a few pieces of penny candy, and maybe some baking mixes I could bake with 100 watt lightbulb.
+Hey, it was up town high rent y’all!

 We would drink coffee in her modest kitchen while she busied herself with baking or cooking something incredibly delicious.
 Once again, I might just know people, who know people, who can back that shit up!
 She was amazing in the kitchen, it was her kingdom, and a gift she shared with many.